 The Platform

-The Turlock Horizon — Jeremy Rocha's Policy Platform for Mayor 2026
+The Turlock Horizon — Jeremy Rocha's Policy Platform for Council District 1 2026

 The Turlock Horizon — Defining Excellence, Building the Future.